xylophanes/wittyPiMod/README.md

 2. Copy init.sh to /etc/init.d:

-   cp int.sh /etc/init.d/wittypi (note rename!!)
+   cp init.sh /etc/init.d/wittypi (note rename!!)
    systemctl enable wittypi

 Wittypi board should be connected and functioning when system is rebooted.